kesterhhh/Wisabi-ATM-Report/README.md

 - **Transaction Tempo:** Witness the ebb and flow of transactions over time, analyzing trends in both count and average amount.
 - **Duration vs. Value:** See how transaction duration relates to average transaction amount, uncovering potential insights into customer behavior.
-- **Utilization Rate Dance:** Explore the utilization rates of each ATM location, identifying areas for improvement or optimization.
+- **Utilization Rates:** Explore the utilization rates of each ATM location, identifying areas for improvement or optimization.

 **Demography Page:**

-- **Transaction Pulse by Age:** Discover how transaction frequency varies across different age groups, gaining valuable insights into customer preferences.
+- **Age and Transaction Activity:** Discover how transaction frequency varies across different age groups, gaining valuable insights into customer preferences.
 - **Who Uses What:** Analyze transaction count and average duration based on customer demographics like age, gender, and occupation, revealing deeper patterns.
-- **Loyalty Check:** Examine the distribution of transaction types by customer type (Wisabi vs. non-Wisabi), understanding your customer base and potential outreach opportunities.
+- **Customers Check:** Examine the distribution of transaction types by customer type (Wisabi vs. non-Wisabi), understanding your customer base and potential outreach opportunities.

 **Conclusion and Recommendations:**